 Because we sample GCs in different regions of different galaxies, we also considered whether there is any spatial factor that may affect our results.
 Given that we consider the ratio of GC-LMXB fractions in red and blue GCs, any systematic problem is not important as long as it affects the red and blue GCs in the same manner.
 One possible issue may be a combined effect caused by the different radial distribution of red and blue GCs and position-dependent completeness of LMXBs.
 It is well known that the distribution of blue GCs is more spatially extended (with a flatter radial profile) than that of red GCs (e.g., Strader et al. 2012).
-For example, the new ASC data of NGC 4649 by Strader et al. (2012), which cover the entire galaxy, results in 130% more blue GC and 80% more red GCs, than the ACSVCS data (202" x 202") of Jordan et al. (2007).
+For example, the new ASC data of NGC 4649 by Strader et al. (2012), which cover the entire galaxy, result in 130% more blue GC and 80% more red GCs, than the ACSVCS data $(202'' \times 202'')$ of Jordan et al. (2007a).
 As the exposure time of each X-ray observation varies from one galaxy to another, the limiting luminosity in detecting LMXBs varies (Table 2).
-The completeness in detecting point sources primarily depends on the background emission and the PSF, which work in an opposite sense as a function of galacto-centric distance.
-While it is harder to detect X-ray sources near the center of the galaxy where the gas emission is stronger and point sources are more crowded, the PSF becomes wider with increasing off-axis angle, also affecting the threshold sensitivity.
-Another related issue is the position dependent GC size (e.g., Masters et al. 2010) such that GCs are more compact near the center of the galaxy.
-To quantitatively assess the combined effect on R and to confirm our conclusions, we remeasured the ratio of GC-LMXB fractions, R, separately in galactocentric regions with radius $r < 60^{\circ}$ and $r = 60 - 120^{\circ}$ .
-We find that R is consistent between two regions; R = $2.9 \pm 0.6$ and $3.5 \pm 0.7$ in the inner and outer regions, respectively (or $3.3 \pm 0.7$ and $3.5 \pm 0.8$ when only LMXBs with $L_X = 2 \times 10^{37} - 5 \times 10^{38}$ are used).
-In addition, we measured R with GC-LMXBs of N4649 outside the central ACSVCS for $(r = 2^{\circ} - 4.5^{\circ})$ , and again we find that R = 3.2 in the outer regions.
+The completeness in detecting point sources primarily depends on the background emission and the point-spread function (PSF), which work in an opposite sense as a function of galacto-centric distance.
+While it is harder to detect X-ray sources near the center of the galaxy where the gas emission is stronger and point sources are more crowded, the

+PSF becomes wider with increasing off-axis angle, also affecting the threshold sensitivity.
+Another related issue is the positiondependent GC size (e.g., Masters et al. 2010) such that GCs are more compact near the center of the galaxy.
+To quantitatively assess the combined effect on R and to confirm our conclusions, we re-measured the ratio of GC-LMXB fractions, R, separately in galactocentric regions with radius r < 60'' and r = 60-120''.
+We find that R is consistent between two regions; $R = 2.9 \pm$ 0.6 and 3.5 ± 0.7 in the inner and outer regions, respectively (or 3.3 ± 0.7 and 3.5 ± 0.8 when only LMXBs with $L_X =$ 2×10^{37} to 5×10^{38} are used).
+In addition, we measured R with GC-LMXBs of N4649 outside the central ACSVCS fov (r =2'-4'.5), and again we find that R (= 3.2) in the outer regions.
 This assures that our results of a fairly constant ratio of the GC-LMXB fraction in red and blue GCs is robust.

-Because different types of LMXBs (with different compact sources and with different donors) dominate at different luminosities (e.g., Fragos et al. 2008), our result of a metallicity effect that holds across a wide range of $L_X$ strongly implies a mechanism that must be effective for multiple types of LMXBs.
-In particular, magnetic breaking may work for faint ( $L_X < 2 \times 10^{37}$ erg s-1) LMXBs with main-sequence donors (Ivanova 2006), but cannot work for luminous LMXBs, which are likely to have red giant donors or WD donors.
-Therefore our result requires a new explanation, which is discussed in a companion paper by Ivanova et al. (2012).
+Because different types of LMXBs (with different compact sources and with different donors) dominate at different luminosities (e.g., Fragos et al. 2008), our result of a metallicity effect that holds across a wide range of L_X strongly implies a mechanism that must be effective for multiple types of LMXBs.
+In particular, magnetic breaking may work for faint ($L_X < 2 \times 10^{37} \text{ erg s}^{-1}$) LMXBs with main-sequence donors (Ivanova 2006), but cannot work for luminous LMXBs, which are likely to have red giant donors or WD donors.
+Therefore, our result requires a new explanation, which is discussed in a companion paper by Ivanova et al. (2012).